 Finally, Zappa was perhaps the most prolific record-maker of his time, turning out massive amounts of music on his own Barking Pumpkin label after long, unhappy associations with industry giants like Warner Brothers and the MGM.

-Zappa was born in Baltimore, Maryland on 21 December 1940.
-His father, Francis Vincent Zappa Snr. – a Sicilian-born immigrant of Greek-Arab descent – was a scientist and had to move the family at regular intervals to where his work took him – to Monterey, Pomona, then to San Diego and Lancaster.
+Frank Vincent Zappa was born in Baltimore, Maryland on 21 December 1940.
+His father, Francis Vincent Zappa Snr. – a Sicilian-born immigrant of Greek-Arab descent – was a scientist and had to move the family at regular intervals depending on where his work took him – to Monterey, Pomona, then to San Diego and Lancaster.

 Zappa became interested in music at school – he started playing the drums when he was 12 and by his mid-teens was pursuing parallel interests in orchestral music and rhythm & blues – and continued his studies up through Chaffey College in California.
 He scored a couple of low-budget films and used the money to buy a low-budget recording studio.

-In 1964 he joined a local band called The Soul Giants, which over the next two years evolved into the Mothers Of Invention who played songs written by Zappa.
+In 1964 he joined a Los Angeles area bar band called The Soul Giants, which over the next two years evolved into the Mothers Of Invention who played songs written by Zappa.

-The band was signed to MGM and recorded its first album, a two LP set called Freak Out!, which introduced Zappa’s interests in both serious music and pop as well as his scathing wit.
+The band was signed to MGM and recorded its first album, a two-LP set called Freak Out!
+(1966), which introduced Zappa’s interests in both serious music and pop as well as his scathing wit.

 Subsequent albums extended the musical and lyrical themes of the debut – and the albums came frequently.
 Three LPs hit the charts in 1968; We’re Only In It For The Money, Sgt Pepper Lumpy Gravy (dosed with improvised dialogue recorded inside a piano!) and Cruising With Ruben & The Jets (on which the Mothers play neo-Doo Wop).

-Zappa disbanded the Mothers Of Invention in August 1968, because of “people who clap for all the wrong reasons” (?).
+Zappa disbanded the Mothers Of Invention in 1969 because he was tired of playing for “people who clap for all the wrong reasons” (?).